 - Android and Chrome OS Pending updates from Google

-What files are supported on the Chameleon 20?
+What file types are supported by the Chameleon 20?

 The Chameleon 20 supports several file formats.